joaopfonseca/business-cases-21-22/BC3_recommendation_system/README.md

 ## Expected Outcomes

 1. Explore the data and build models to answer the problems:
+    1. Market Basket Analysis: Which types of products can be seen as substitutes and complementary?
+What are the main types of consumer behavior in the business?
-    1. Recommender system: the website homepage offers a wide range of products the user might be interested in
+    2. Recommender system: the website homepage offers a wide range of products the user might be interested in
-    2. Cold start: offer relevant products to new customers
+    3. Cold start: offer relevant products to new customers
 2. Implement adequate evaluation strategies and select an appropriate quality measure
 3. In the deployment phase, elaborate on the challenges and recommendations in